groupdocs-search/GroupDocs.Search-for-Java/README.md

 - Option for compact and metadata index.
 - Ability to save extracted text in index with different level of compression.
 - Document filtering during indexing.
+- Ability to separately extract data from documents and index them.
+- Support for optical text recognition on images.
+- Calculation and indexing of image hashes for reverse image search.
+- The ability to create a distributed search network that automatically balances the load across nodes.

 ## Document Search Features